ashwinikd/jsimcle/README.md

 # Java Simple In-Memory Caching Library

 ## Introduction
-jSincl *(pronounced j-sincle (as in simple))* is a minimal in memory caching utility written for Java.
+jSimcl *(pronounced j-simcle (as in simple))* is a minimal in memory caching utility written for Java.
 It provides fast and reliable chache store for multithreaded concurrent systems.

 ## Features
 * Fast in memory cache